51st-Vfw/JAFDTC/doc/README.md

 > Configuration names must be unique across all configurations for an airframe and may contain
 > any character.
 Names are case-insensitive so "A2G" and "a2g" are treated as the same name.

-The specific systems available in a configuration, along with the system parameters that JAFDTC can set up, vary from airframe to airframe.
+The specific systems available in a configuration, along with the *parameters* of the system that JAFDTC can set up, vary from airframe to airframe.

 > Details specific to a particular airframe can be found in the
 > [airframe guides](#what-now)
 > linked below.

-Some systems may not exist in some airframes and even "common" systems may operate differently in different airframes.
+Some systems may not exist in some airframes and even similar systems may operate differently in different airframes.

 ### Storing Configurations